parcio/haura/docs/src/rfc/1-pivotkey.md

 ```

 Also, as the root node of a tree does not have a parent which could index the
-node by it's pivot - we add another variant which simply denotes that the root
+node by its pivot - we add another variant which simply denotes that the root
 of a given dataset is to be chosen.

 We propose that we internally use two kinds of pivot keys.
 First, the global